-The Board of Directors is currently chaired by Mr Deepak S. Padmanabhan and comprises five (5) non-executive Directors.
+The Board of Directors is currently chaired by Mr Deepak S. Padmanabhan and comprises three (3) non-executive Directors.
+As explained in Principle 2 above, up to 15 June 2018 the Board was composed of four (4) non-executive Directors.

 The following Directors served on the Board during the period under review:

-Mr Deepak S. Padmanabhan (Chairman) The Noble Paul S. Testaferrata Moroni Viani Mr Mohsin Majid Dr Cory Greenland Mr Edmond Brincat (resigned 20 March 2018)
+Mr Deepak S. Padmanabhan (Chairman) The Noble Paul S. Testaferrata Moroni Viani Mr Mohsin Majid Dr Cory Greenland Mr Edmond Brincat (resigned on 20 March 2018)